Jcolejeff/nok/README.md

-# nok landing
+# NOK landing

 ```
-landing page for the nok platform
+landing page for the NOK platform
 ```

 ## 🚀 Project Structure